Exceptional Release Presents: Predicting and Measuring Competitive Advantage in Future State Logistics

 Analogous to the indexes represented within IFs, this research is introducing an index concerning the interconnections within IoT.
 This research is titling the formulation as the IoT Capability Index Score and desires to demonstrate the relationship of these parameters in a simplistic, organic, and comparable value.
 A visualization of this index is seen in Figure 2, and the theoretical equations are displayed in Equation 1.
 This research does not claim this index to be a solution to the complex issues surrounding 2+2+1 but one method to help understand how the evolution of technology can impact the future battlespace.

-Figure 2: IoT Capability Index Score
+Equation 1: Theoretical IoT Capability Index Score Equation

 In this weighted equation, a measurement of a nation-state or region (r) at a given year (t) occurs through the combination of the weighted score of their n ICT parameters, Energy parameters, and Transportation parameters multiplied by their Cybersecurity Index Score.
 N represents the total number of ICT, energy, and transportation parameters considered in the equation, and n represents the individual parameter.
 The utilization of N and n within a theoretical formula is intentional as this research hopes the formula will be adapted, modified, and enhanced in the future.